 Our Cannabis Products have been well received by consumers.
-We plan to further strengthen our brand recognition by using consumer insights to drive innovation as we continue to introduce new Cannabis Products to the Canadian market, with an emphasis on expanding our dried flower and pre-roll offerings.
-The Company's upcoming product offerings for the second half of 2022 are presented below.
+We plan to further strengthen our brand recognition by using consumer insights to drive innovation as we continue to introduce new Cannabis Products to the Canadian market, with an emphasis on expanding our dried flower, vape and pre-roll offerings.
+The Company's upcoming product offerings are presented below.